ivarlund/LFUI-icons/README.md

 }
 ```

-Now, use the the icons in your project
+Now, use the icons in your project.

 ```html
 <svg role="presentation" class="icon" width="20" height="20">